szaffarano/szaffarano.general/roles/wireguard_client/README.md

 Wireguard client
 =========

-This Ansible role configure a Wireguard client.
+This Ansible role configures a Wireguard client.

 Requirements
 ------------